 My Experiences With Depression From Benlysta

 Shortly after my fourth infusion, the depression hit me like a brick wall.
-It was awful in a way that’s hard to describe.
-I had not been experiencing any depression before I started Benlysta and, unfortunately, when depression is associated with Benlysta it can be quite severe.
+It was awful in a way that's hard to describe.
+I had not been experiencing any depression before I started Benlysta; unfortunately, when depression is associated with Benlysta, it can be pretty severe.

 Talking to my doctor about depression

-When I spoke about my concerns, my rheumatologist became alarmed and immediately wanted to discuss what plans we could put in place to make sure I was safe.
+When I spoke about my concerns, my rheumatologist became alarmed and immediately wanted to discuss what plans we could put in place to ensure I was safe.
 She took it very seriously – as she should.

 Benlysta is known to carry an increased risk of depression, suicidal behavior, and suicidal ideation.
-In clinical trials, there were more severe reactions with the infusions compared to the injections and there were 2 suicides.1 A post-marketing study of Benlysta conducted in Canada also found serious psychiatric events and advised healthcare professionals to carefully evaluate their patients throughout treatment.2
+There were more severe reactions to the infusions than the injections in clinical trials, and there were 2 suicides.1 A post-marketing study of Benlysta conducted in Canada also found serious psychiatric events and advised healthcare professionals to carefully evaluate their patients throughout treatment.2

 Though I have experienced depression a few times throughout my life, the fact that I did not have baseline depression when I started Benlysta made my situation more complex.
-I didn’t have anyone, such as a therapist, in place to manage it.
+I didn't have anyone to manage it, such as a therapist.

 This was a new situation for my rheumatologist since I was her first patient to experience the onset of depression as a side effect.
 Her other affected patients had experienced worsening of their existing depression.
 These patients were already under the supervision of a mental health professional who could modify their treatments accordingly.

 My rheumatologist offered her counsel on anti-depressant medications.
-Unfortunately, I’ve had a bad reaction to every SSRI/SNRI anti-depressant I have tried.
+Unfortunately, I've reacted badly to every SSRI/SNRI anti-depressant I have tried.
 Other options were either contraindicated or carried a higher rate of side effects than I was comfortable with.

 Furthermore, I did not want to treat depression that occurred as a side effect of medication.
-Especially a brutal depression that appeared quickly and took a stronghold on my life.
-Even if I found an anti-depressant that worked for me, it could take weeks to kick in and I was already suffering from suicidal ideation just days after my last infusion.
+Especially a severe depression that appeared quickly and took a stronghold on my life.
+Even if I found an anti-depressant that worked for me, it could take weeks to kick in, and I was already suffering from suicidal ideation just days after my last infusion.